Did you receive special protection in the war zone?

 Every time we crossed someone off our target list, a hundred more filled the spot.
 I realized that our strategy wasn’t working.

 You often speak of a drastic experience you had on the river Euphrates.

 In early 2004, I was at a military base outside Fallujah during a major battle between US Marines and Iraqi insurgents.
-Weeks later I was sitting on the river Euphrates, which was outside the city.
+Weeks later I was sitting by the river Euphrates in a neighboring town.
 It was so still and quiet in contrast to the war zone and the bombs.
 Here was this river of life, this unstoppable force that flows in the midst of all this destruction.
 The question I asked myself was: What will I choose?
 At that moment I knew that I wanted to choose the river with my whole being.
 I could do nothing else but to choose the river, life and peace.
 I went to my boss and I said I didn’t want to do counterinsurgency anymore, I had to do something good for Iraq, I had to contribute, and without batting an eyelid he said, “Okay, let’s do that for you!”
 I applied for another position and got a human rights portfolio.
 It was there that I started working with Iraqi political parties.
 So I became the liaison for the office of the Iraqi Prime Minister and focused on the first democratic elections in Iraq’s history.